teegre/snotify/README.md

 **Snotify** is a simple notification tool for Spotifyd written in Python 3.7.

 > Dependencies:

 > spotipy

 > spotify-token

 > dunst (or similar)

 ## 1. Installation

 First, clone this repository then install Snotify:

 `python setup.py install --user`

 ## 2. Configuration

 Add this line to your Spotifyd config file (~/.config/spotifyd/spotifyd.conf):

 `onevent = /home/username/.local/bin/snotify`

 Then launch snotify.
 It will prompt you for your Spotify username and password.

-(a configuration file named config will be stored in ~/.config/snotify/)
+> Note: A configuration file named config will be stored in ~/.config/snotify/)

 Finally restart Spotifyd:
 `systemctl --user restart spotifyd.service`